-Ready in just 30 minutes, Tender Pork Marsala made with marinated pork tenderloin smothered in a mushroom wine sauce, is perfect for any night of the week.
+Tender Pork Marsala, made with garlic and herb marinated pork tenderloin and smothered in a creamy mushroom wine sauce, is the perfect dinner.

-Gone are the days when the kids napped all day and didn’t have to be transported from one event to the next.
-Now, finding quick and easy dinners has become a mission of mine.
-I feel like I’ve hit the jackpot when I’m able to make something in under a half an hour.
-Last night, I made dinner with Smithfield® Marinated Fresh Pork that I purchased at Safeway.
-One of my favorite things about cooking pork is that it can be prepared any night of the week for an easy and delicious meal, and Smithfield Marinated Fresh Pork is especially versatile because it can be grilled, roasted or sautéed.
-It’s an easy way to get real flavor, real fast, for quick and simple back to routine meals.
+One of my favorite things about cooking pork is that it can be prepared any night of the week for an easy and delicious meal.
+Marinated pork tenderloin is especially versatile because it can be grilled, roasted or sautéed.
+It’s an easy way to get real flavor, real fast, for quick and simple meals.

 There are so many ways to cook a pork tenderloin, but cutting it into two inch thick medallions and then smashing each piece with your hand to further tenderize it might just be the quickest possible way to cook it.

 Get a nice sear on your pork medallions.
 This will add both flavor and texture to your final dish.
 I recommend using a really large pan so that the meat browns well.
 Then you’ll set that browned pork aside in order to let it rest while you make the sauce.

 The Marsala wine sauce starts with shallots and garlic cooked in the pan you seared the pork tenderloin.
 Next comes the mushrooms.
 You’ll cook these until all of the liquid has cooked off and they get some nice color.
 You’re starting to drool already, aren’t you?
 A bit of flour cooked onto the veggies will create a roux so that your sauce can thicken.